Personal emergency kit bags – UC staff initiative

 Why personal emergency kits?

-- To assist you in an emergency – it may take you several hours to get home
+- To assist you in an emergency and facilitate evacuation in an emergency – it may take you several hours to get home.

-If you have any questions in regard to this initiative, or would like a personal emergency kit (either because you have misplaced your old one or are new to the staff), please contact Jacqui Lyttle.
+If you have any questions regarding this initiative, or would like a personal emergency kit (either because you have misplaced your old one or are new to the staff), please contact Jacqui Lyttle.

-The University will be conducting seminars where you will have the opportunity to learn more about emergency preparedness at UC and how the personal emergency kit can assist you in your own personal endeavours to keep safe during a critical incident on campus.
+The University may, from time to time, offer information sessions about emergency preparedness at UC and how the personal emergency kit and other resources can assist you in your own personal endeavours to keep safe during a critical incident on campus.
 Upcoming seminar dates to be advised on this website.

-Your personal emergency kit bag contains information and items to help you be prepared for a major emergency event.
+Your personal emergency kit bag contains information to help you be prepared for a major emergency event.
 You can tailor your kit bag to your own needs by adding additional supplies.

 ICE cards (In Case of Emergency)